centreon/centreon-plugins/doc/en/developer/tutorial-snmp.md

     my ($self, %options) = @_;

     $self->{maps_counters_type} = [
-        # app_metrics groups connections and errors and each will receive value for both instances (my-awesome-frontend and my-awesome-db)
+        # cpu will receive value for both instances (768 and 769) : the type => 1 explicits that

-        A compléter

-        # the type => 1 explicits that
         # You can define a callback (cb) function to manage the output prefix.
 This function is called
         # each time a value is passed to the counter and can be shared across multiple counters.
         { name => 'cpu', type => 1, cb_prefix_output => 'prefix_cpu_output', message_multiple => 'All CPUs are ok' }